piglatiao/Jailbreaks/Gemini/2.5/README.md

 - https://poe.com/PyriteGemini2.5
 - https://poe.com/PyriteGemini2.5Flash

+Also decent if you have a use case for non-thinking models.

 ## How to use
 These all work as system prompt in API or AI Studio and save as a Gem in Gemini web/app as "Pyrite", and mostly work as a direct message.
 If you can't save as Gem, see below